ranjiewwen/TF_NIMA/README.md

 # NIMA: Neural Image Assessment base on tensorflow

+- In this project , I use the vgg mdoel to complete nima on tid2013 datasets through native tensorflow api tools.

 ## Get started

 - first you need download the vgg pre-train model weight from :[vgg16_weights.npz](http://www.cs.toronto.edu/~frossard/post/vgg16/)